Applications will open in September.

 You’ll have a spot on the CDWP steering committee, alongside key players in the local community.
 Together, you’ll help select future Distinguished Visiting Writers and Writers-in-Residence, and shape the CDWP.

 Calgary is a scenic mountain city in the heart of the foothills.
-You’ll also have a two-week residency at the Banff Centre’s Leighton Artists’ Studios.
+You’ll also have a two-week off-campus writer's retreat in beautiful Western Canada.